 This isn’t an at-home whitening remedy per se, but it helps to know that yellow-tinted teeth aren’t always a bad thing.
 “Did you know that naturally yellow teeth are stronger than pearly whites?
 This might be a good reason to use natural whitener for stubborn stains.
-Enamel is actually bluish white.
-This enamel color is somewhat translucent, so the yellow of the dentine beneath makes the teeth naturally look a light shade of grey or light yellow,”
+Enamel is actually bluish-white.
+This enamel color is somewhat translucent, so the yellow of the dentin beneath makes the teeth naturally look a light shade of grey or light yellow,”

 Dr. Lynn Anderson, yoga instructor and natural health expert, says.

 Now that we know that ultra-white teeth may not be a realistic standard for most, we can form a plan of attack.

 More: An open letter to every woman who doesn't love her body